WHY THIS MATTERS

 -

-Build a collective that grows through collaboration, not hierarchy
+Build a collective that grows through collaboration and meaningful engagement